-A.5 Establishment: Hygiene requirements
+A.4 : Hygienic requirements for the establishment

-A.5.1 Maintenance
+A.4.1 Maintenance

 The buildings, equipment, utensils and all other physical facilities of the establishment, including drains, should be maintained in good repair and in an orderly condition.
 As far as practicable, rooms should be kept protected from steam, vapour and surplus water.